BarbaraBoeters/barbaraboeters-project/PROCESS.md

 # 16 January
 Started Firebase: sign up, log in and log out.
 Started saving plants in Firebase but wanted to save them by user.
 Didn't work yet.
 Couldnt get the UID from the user to add to the plant'
+Made the table view transparant with this tutorial: https://grokswift.com/transparent-table-view/

 # 17 January
 Checked the Guide on Firebase and figured out how to fix the last problem.